mfox0914/PIE_Final_Project_CyberFlex/README.md

 `import os`

 Note: Each folder 'Final-RasPi-Arduino' and 'Final-Data-Collection' has two files, one for filtered data and for non filtered emg data.
-Choose teh one most suited for your scenario.
+Choose the one most suited for your scenario.